 Over the last twelve months, scikit-image has seen a substantial increase in activity.
 This may be a sign that interest in this project is rising, and that the open source community has embraced this project.

 Open Hub makes this determination by comparing the total number of commits made by all developers during the most recent twelve months with the same figure for the prior twelve months.
 The number of developers and total lines of code are not considered.

 scikit-image is written mostly in Python.

-This high number of comments puts scikit-image among the highest one-third of all Python projects on Open Hub.
+This very impressive number of comments puts scikit-image among the top 10% of all Python projects on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.